-- Mail a certified letter to the bureau with the item you are disputing and the reason why.
-Write this in a professional and objective manner.
-Be sure to include your name, phone number, current address, and documentation of incorrect information by attaching a copy (make sure that you keep the original documentation).
-Keep a copy of the letter and the return receipt to ensure that the bureau received your dispute.
-Here is an example of a dispute letter from the Federal Trade Commission: https://www.consumer.ftc.gov/articles/0384-sample-letter-disputing-errors-your-credit-report.
+- Mail a letter to the bureau with the item you are disputing and the reason why.
+(Be sure to send it through certified mail as insurance that the bureaus receive it.)
+Write this in a professional and objective manner and include your name, phone number, current address, documentation of incorrect information (such as payment records), and a copy of your credit report with the disputed items highlighted (make sure that you keep the original documentation).
+Here is an example of a dispute letter from the Federal Trade Commission.
+(Note: We don't recommend disputing online since this takes longer.)

 - Continue monitoring your credit during this period to see which items drop off, which ones remain, and if these are accurately reported on your credit report.

-- You may have to communicate with the credit bureaus and creditors to get the results you need.
+- You may have to communicate with the credit bureaus and creditors multiple times to get the results you need.

 - You may also call each individual bureau with their toll-free number to dispute.

 - If the item in question is investigated and not removed, you can either 1) ask the credit bureau to add a note in your credit report to state that it was disputed or 2) file a complaint with the Consumer Financial Protection Bureau if you believe the case was treated unfairly.

 - Due to the FCRA, negative items can only stay on your credit report for seven years.
 If the credit bureau violates this statute of limitations, consumers may be entitled to $1,000 in damages and legal fees.

 As the negative items on your credit report age, they become less important and do not affect your score as much.
 Once seven years have passed (or ten years in the case of a Chapter 7 bankruptcy), that information drops from your credit reports.